- Current Prices:$64,000 to $512,000

 - Lot Sizes:less than 1/8 - 1/2acres

-The community of Northside Village features a number of attractive home designs and prices.
-Most common in this neighborhood are single-family homes, which usually have annual homeowner association fees ranging from $50 to $1,500.
-Property taxes for the year range from as low as $160 to as high as $7,936.
+For those looking to invest in a new home, Northside Village features a variety of designs to choose from.
+Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $50 to $900, and taxes for the year range from as low as $160 to as high as $7,936.
+There are also a variety of attached homes.
+Those usually have home owner association fees ranging from $50 to $900, and taxes for the year are around $2,187.

 Around Northside Village